 Both of these groups have gone on to form self-help support groups to help them in income generating activities such as buying dye and dying materials to sell within their communities.

 Both groups have also enrolled and joined our Partner's free English language class as English is a very useful language to have in Kenya where Swahili and English are the major languages - refugees from Burundi, Congo & Rwanda do not necessarily speak Swahili.

 The programme's success is due to small scale group dynamics which has raised refugees' self-esteem and hope to help in their healing process.

-Our Partner has also organized training for refugees and local Partner staff on sexual and gender- based violence (SGBV) as SGBV continues to be a challenge to the emotional, psychological and physical wellbeing of the war trauma survivors.
+Our Field Officer and Kenyan Partner has also organized training for refugees and local Partner staff on sexual and gender- based violence (SGBV) as SGBV continues to be a challenge to the emotional, psychological and physical wellbeing of the war trauma survivors.